msejaz/SCCMdocs/sccm/core/servers/deploy/configure/monitor-content-you-have-distributed.md

 -   The distribution point group name.
 -   The description.
--   How many distribution points are members of the distribution point group.
+-   The count of distribution points that are members of the distribution point group.
--   How many packages have been assigned to the group.
+-   The count of packages assigned to the group.
 -   The distribution point group status.
 -   The compliance rate.